What does DPO mean?

-When an organisation collects and processes sensitive personal data such as health data or when it monitors the behavior of individuals via tools such as tracking cookies, it exposes its customers, website visitors, and/or its employees to high risks to their privacy due to the nature of the processing activities.
+When an organisation collects and processes sensitive personal data such as health data or when it monitors the behaviour of individuals via tools such as tracking cookies, it exposes its customers, website visitors, and/or its employees to high risks to their privacy due to the nature of the processing activities.

 What is a Data Protection Officer (DPO)?